yi-ji/NeteaseMusicAbroad/README.md

 #### Linux
 Do this at first time:
 `vim /usr/share/applications/netease-cloud-music.desktop` <br/>
-Change "Exec" variable to `Exec=/bin/bash -c "unset SESSION_MANAGER && nohup netease-cloud-music %U & cd YOUR_PATH_TO_NeteaseMusicHelper && ./NeteaseMusicHelper"` <br/>
+Change "Exec" variable to `Exec=/bin/bash -c "unset SESSION_MANAGER && netease-cloud-music %U & cd YOUR_PATH_TO_NeteaseMusicHelper && ./NeteaseMusicHelper"` <br/>
 Then enjoy NeteaseMusic by simply clicking its desktop icon from now on.

 ### Test Environment